Auto Accident Injury in New Mexico

 File a Police Report

 In New Mexico, your police report must be sent to the DOT within just one day following your accident.
-To obtain a copy of that report for yourself, you’ll need to contact the police department of the officer that issued the report, fill out the Records Request form and pay a fee.
+To obtain a copy of that report for yourself, you’ll need to contact the police department of the officer who issued the report, fill out the Records Request form, and pay a fee.

 Gather the Appropriate Documentation